roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© Zack was starting to really realize there was a whole new world of women out there that he had never been aware of.
+Zack was starting to really realize there was a whole new world of women out there that he had never been aware of.
 Powerful black women, who craved hard white cock above anything else, and would do anything to spread the wealth.
 Zack had fucked SO many black women by this point, and each one of those encounters had been more thrilling and hot than any of the sexual encounters in his old life.
 To put it frankly, in his experience it became clear to him that black women were far better at sex than white girls.
 He associated them with good sex, and he would get hard whenever he saw an attractive black woman.

  But he wasn't completely done with white women just yet.